Setting up a Nikola site is really easy. You will need a few minutes’ time and a Python 3 interpreter.

 virtualenv.
 Virtualenvs require fixing, reconfiguration or recreating if you update Python.

 Other package/port managers, such as MacPorts (py36-pip, py36-virtualenv) or Fink (pip-py36, virtualenv-py36) may be used if you prefer them and have those installed.
 Make sure to use only one manager to avoid conflicts.

 Nikola is packaged for some Linux distributions, you may get that instead of installing via

-pip.
+pip (which is the recommended way).
 Keep in mind that those packages might be outdated and that we don’t support versions that are too old.
 Proceed with care!

 You should not need to compile any C extension modules to run Nikola.
 Both lxml and Pillow have pre-compiled wheels available for Windows, macOS and Linux (compatible with all distributions).

 However, if pip still attempts to compile those packages, you may need to do the following: